mullanptr/AuD/README.md

 Will be used in an implementaion of a single random tree -> Will be used in an implementation of a random forest

+### Sudoku Solver

+Sudoku is used as example for `backtracking`.
+Backtracking is a method to solve tasks by ``trial and error''.
+That means a partial solution that is valid at the current state is proposed.
+Only if a later state can not proceed the solution is updated to the next valid partial solution.

+The method terminates if the entire problem set is solved correctly -- or if no solution for the entire process can be found.
+In latter case the concrete implementation returns an error indicating that it is an ill-posed problem.